Casimir free energy for massive fermions: a comparative study of various approaches: Massive Fermions and the Generalized Zeta Function

 The remaining terms are extra unphysical terms which are leftovers from the use of the inhomogeneous zeta function.
 The first of these terms includes a divergent integral and is identical to the first term of the $F_{\mbox{ bounded}}(T,L)$, given by Eq.~(\ref{s1003bv}).
 As shown in Sec.~\ref{massive}, these terms are both equal to the analytic continuation of $F_{\mbox{ free}}(0,L)$ which is equal to $[A L m^4/(32 \pi^2)] \left[ 3 - 4 \ln(mL)\right]$.
 This is the analytic continuation embedded in the first form of free energy Eq.~(\ref{s4}), and has rendered this term finite.
 Finally, taking the derivative with respect to $s$, and taking the limit $s \to 0$, we can express the final result as follows

-The order of the terms presented above is the same as in Eq.~(\ref{s34b}), {\it i.e.}, the second term is the finite term mentioned above, and the last term is the thermal correction to the free energy of the free massive case, {\it i.e.}, $\Delta F_{\mbox{ free}}(T,L)$ given in Eq.~(\ref{s25}).
+where the explicit form of $F_{\mbox{ Casimir}}(T,L)$, obtained by the fundamental definition, is given by Eq.~(\ref{s27}).
+The order of the terms presented above is the same as in Eq.~(\ref{s34b}), {\it i.e.}, the second term is the finite temperature-independent term mentioned above, and the last term is the thermal correction to the free energy of the free massive case, {\it i.e.}, $\Delta F_{\mbox{ free}}(T,L)$ given in Eq.~(\ref{s25}).
+This expression is our main result for Casimir free energy obtained by analytic continuation and, as far as we know, has not been presented heretofore.

 Next, we calculate the Casimir free energy using the ZTSA~\cite{r22Rav.}, as defined in Eq.~(\ref{s16}).
 We use the results presented in Sec.\ \ref{massive} for the free energy of the bounded and free cases, given by Eqs.~(\ref{s1003}, \ref{s25}), to obtain